standupman/standupman/docs/Reminder.md

     - It will go through each standup and query all the subscribers (users) associated with that standup to send the reminder.
     - It will loop through all the reminders in standup to see which reminder notification_time is lesser than the current UTC DateTime.
     - Afterwhich, it will check if today is a day to send the reminder.
 In the example above, the `days` field contains `1`, `2`, `3`, and `5`.
 It means that sending reminders out is only considered on __Monday, Tuesday, Wednesday, and Friday__.
     - If all checks pass, it will send out reminders for each subscriber.
-Each subscriber will receive the reminder through the medium mode `(slack, email, etc.)` they prefer to receive.
+Each subscriber will receive the reminder through the notification destination `(slack, email, etc.)` they prefer to receive.
     - After sending all the reminders to all subscribers, it will update the notification_time field by adding a day.

 <hr>